-You’ve heard me talk before about the ups and downs of freelance life so when Boost Capital got in touch and asked me if I’d like to team up to produce a post about the pros and cons of going self-employed I knew it was a great fit for my blog!
+You’ve heard me talk before about the ups and downs of freelance life so today I thought it would be helpful to talk more about some of the pros and cons of going self-employed in more detail.

 So shall we kick things off on a more positive note and take a look at some of the pros of self-employment first?

 Worked late into the evening and think you deserve a lie in?
 Fancy heading to the gym at lunch time to catch your favourite class?
 More productive in the morning and find yourself ready and raring to start the day at 6am?

 All of these scenarios are perfectly possible whilst self-employed as you are the only one in charge of your daily schedule.
 This can be difficult to adapt to after years spent within a fairly rigid 9-5 office job but it’s one of the biggest perks so you need to learn how to take advantage of it!
 As a new business owner it can be extremely tempting to work every hour under the sun but I’ve found that creating a schedule and sticking to it can be really useful for helping you to remain motivated and avoid the dreaded procrastination.